Curves on Heisenberg invariant quartic surfaces in projective 3-space: Introduction

 The subject of this paper is the family of all quartic surfaces in $\PP^{3}$ which are invariant under these transformations.
 We will refer to such surfaces as \emph{Heisenberg invariant quartics} or just \emph{invariant quartics}.
-This family of quartics appeared in the classical treatises \cite{q_H,q_J} and also in several later works \cite{q_BN,q_Mum,q_V}.
+This family of quartics appeared in the classical treatises \cite{H,J} and also in several later works \cite{BN,Mum,V}.
 The family is parameterized by $\PP^{4}$ and the subfamily of Kummer surfaces described above constitutes a Zariski open dense subset of a hypersurface $S_3 \subset \PP^{4}$ known as the Segre cubic.
 However, the general Heisenberg invariant quartic is smooth.
-In \cite{q_BN}, Barth and Nieto study the locus of Heisenberg invariant quartics that contain a line and find a quintic threefold $N_5 \subset \PP^{4}$ such that the general point corresponds to a desingularized Kummer surface of an Abelian surface with a $(1,3)$ polarization.
-Prior to that, these surfaces had been discovered by Traynard \cite{q_T} and discussed by Godeaux \cite{q_G} and Naruki \cite{q_Na}.
-The present paper was motivated by the following question: how does the locus of Heisenberg invariant quartics that contain a conic look like?
-It turns out that a general invariant quartic contains at least 320 smooth conics.
+Special smooth members of the family appear throughout the literature, for example the Fermat quartic $x^4+y^4+z^4+w^4=0$ which is studied in \cite{Se} and the pencil $x^4+y^4+z^4+w^4+\lambda xyzw=0$, which has been studied from the point of view of mirror symmetry \cite{Do} and the periodicity of the Clebsch contravariant \cite{E}.
+In \cite{BN}, Barth and Nieto study the locus of Heisenberg invariant quartics that contain a line and find a quintic threefold $N_5 \subset \PP^{4}$ such that the general point corresponds to a desingularized Kummer surface of an Abelian surface with a $(1,3)$ polarization.
+Prior to that, these surfaces had been discovered by Traynard \cite{T} and discussed by Godeaux \cite{G} and Naruki \cite{Na}.
+The present paper was motivated by the following question: which Heisenberg invariant quartics contain a conic?
+It turns out that a general invariant quartic contains 320 smooth conics.
 The conics are found by a direct computation using the geometry of the family.
 Another result of this paper is that a very general member of the family of surfaces has Picard number 16.
-This is in accordance with the fact that certain moduli spaces of K3 surfaces whose Picard group contain a fixed lattice $M$ have dimension $20-\rank{M}$.
-A Picard group of rank 16 thus fits nicely with a family parameterized by $\PP^{4}$.
+This is in accordance with the fact that certain moduli spaces of K3 surfaces whose Picard lattices contain (an isomorphic copy of) a fixed lattice $M$ have dimension $20-\rank{M}$.
 The group action on the surfaces induces an action on the Picard group and we also show that, for a very general surface in the family, the sublattice of invariant divisor classes is generated by the class of the hyperplane section.
 In particular, any invariant curve on such a surface is a complete intersection.
-Next we determine the Picard group of a very general Heisenberg invariant quartic and show that it is generated by the 320 smooth conics.
+Next we determine the Picard lattice of a very general Heisenberg invariant quartic and show that it is generated by the 320 smooth conics.
 This is done by computing the configuration of the 320 conics as well as using some general facts on the existence of curves on Kummer surfaces.